demispatti/Sonnenberg/README.md

 ---
 ## Documentation
+No need for a documentation.

 ---
 ## Frequently Asked Questions
 #### Where do I interact with this extension and how does it work?
+After installation, you'll find the Sonnenberg icon with a drop down inside the Windows Explorer context menu.
+Depending on the context, you'll be able to:

+- Copy the path of the clicked item, folder or directory, also in Unix-style
+- Open PowerShell inside any directory and folder
+- Open Command Prompt inside any directory and folder
+- Count lines of text and code files, with or without blank lines, and copy the result to the clipboard

 #### Are there any known limitations?